 Public portion: From the water main to the property line

-If you replace the private portion of your lead water service line before the city plans to work on your street and you would like for the city to replace the private portion sooner, you can request early replacement.
+If you replace the private portion of your lead service line before the city comes to replace the public portion and you’d like for the city to do its part more quickly, you can apply for anticipated replacement.

 When the city changes the private portion of a lead service line, the amount billed varies according to market conditions, the length of the piping and any obstructions to the work inside or in front of your home.
 The number of linear metres of piping to be replaced is measured from the outside of the foundation wall to the property line.
 The average amount estimated by the city for the work it performs is between $1,000 and $1,200 per linear metre replaced, including administrative costs.